Lunch. Drunk. Love.

 Lunch.
 Drunk.
-Love is the ninth studio album by American rock band Bowling for Soup, released on September 10, 2013, through Brando Records and Que-so.
+Love is the ninth studio album by the American rock band Bowling for Soup, released on September 10, 2013, through Brando and Que-so Records.
 The album was completely fan-funded, as well as being released on the band's own record label like their previous album.
 The band has released music videos for the songs "Real", "Right About Now", "Envy" and "Circle".
 "Circle" is also the first single off this record.
 The album charted at number 142 on the Billboard 200.

 Background

-In an interview with Distorted Sound, Reddick stated "Lunch.Drunk.Love. people refer to as my divorce record and it was pretty angry, and there’s just a lot of emotions on there that you’re not used to hearing from Bowling For Soup."
+In an interview with Distorted Sound, Reddick stated "'Lunch.
+Drunk.
+Love.' people refer to as my divorce record and it was pretty angry, and there’s just a lot of emotions on there that you’re not used to hearing from Bowling For Soup."